benjroy/EventStore/README.md

-Record and playback a series of events.
+Record and playback a series of events in the browser.
 Useful for dynamic visualizations.

 ```
 var EventStore = require('EventStore');